 By searching for deals, you can keep your living expenses low and free up more money to save or spend on other things.

 5) Talk with an expert

-If you’re still struggling to handle your finances, it may be time to consult with a professional.
+If you’re still struggling to handle your finances when you are living on your own, it may be time to consult with a professional.
 Financial advisors can help you make a budget, save for retirement, and make smart investment choices.
 Talking with an expert can give you the peace of mind to know your finances are in good hands.

 6) Stay motivated